 6. Piedmont Park

 Fancy having a playground that covers 200 acres of lush surroundings and activity grounds?

-Piedmont Park is in close proximity with one of the naturally-beautiful Atlanta attractions, the Atlanta Botanical Garden.
+Piedmont Park is near one of the naturally beautiful Atlanta attractions, the Atlanta Botanical Garden.
 You can easily make a simple and relaxed itinerary containing these two places to visit in Atlanta.

 7. Atlanta Botanical Garden

 Are you the type who enjoys being surrounded by nature?
 Maybe, during your recent trip to New Orleans, you found immense joy in the City Park’s Botanical Gardens.